interledger/rafiki/README.md

 ./tsconfig.json # config
 ```

-Typescript config at the route is intended to be a base config that should be extended by
+Typescript config at the root is intended to be a base config that should be extended by
-each package to suite the package's requirements.
+each package to suit the package's requirements.

 ---